aSheffer/CDN/notebooks/README.md

 <li> In <b>SBN_Analysis.ipynb</b> we've analysed the performances, statistics and update rates of SG with SBN (Scaled Batch Nornalization) </li><br>

-<li> We've then tested CDN (Cross Domain Normalization) in <b>CDN_Analysis.ipynb</b>.
+<li> We've then tested CDN in <b>CDN_Analysis.ipynb</b>.
 We've also tested CDN with attention, bidirectional RNN and both.
 Again, we've gathered and analysed the domains statistics and update rates for each experiment</li><br>

 <li> For ablation, in <b>NoSpat.ipynb</b> we've tested the effect of removing the spatial features.
 In <b>imagesOnly.ipynb</b> we've removed the textual queries altogether, leaving only the images.
 This helps us understand the amount of information we can extract from the images alone and the model ability to overfit the images.  <br>